magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

 <!--- MC-32228-->

 *  You can now successfully save an image to a category from the Admin.
-Previously, after you saved the image, part of the part of the URL was missing, and you couldn’t re-open the image.
+Previously, after you saved the image, part of the URL was missing, and you could not re-open the image.

 <!--- MC-31764-->